-- The Year 12 Common Content which consists of one unit of work titled 'Texts and Human Experiences', common to the Year 12 Standard, the Year 12 Advanced and Year 12 English Studies courses, where students analyse and explore texts and apply skills in synthesis - Three modules that provide elective choices, which emphasise particular aspects of shaping meaning and demonstration of the effectiveness of texts for different audiences and purposes.
+- The Year 12 Common Module which consists of one unit of work titled 'Texts and Human Experiences', common to the Year 12 Standard, Year 12 Advanced and Year 12 English Studies courses, where students analyse and explore texts and apply skills in synthesis. - Three modules that provide elective choices, which emphasise particular aspects of shaping meaning and demonstration of the effectiveness of texts for different audiences and purposes.

-In the Year 11 English (Standard) course students are required to:
+In the Year 11 English Standard course students are required to:

-- study Australian and other texts - explore a range of types of text drawn from prose fiction, drama, poetry, non-fiction, film, media and/or multimedia texts - undertake wide reading programs involving texts & textual forms composed in and for a wide variety of contexts - integrate the modes of reading, writing, listening, speaking, viewing and representing as appropriate - engage in the integrated study of language and text
+- study quality literature from the past and contemporary texts from Australia and other cultures - explore a range of types of text drawn from prose fiction, drama, poetry, non-fiction, film, media and/or multimedia texts - undertake wide reading programs involving texts & textual forms composed in and for a wide variety of contexts - integrate the modes of reading, writing, listening, speaking, viewing and representing as appropriate - engage in the integrated study of language and text

-Year 12 English (Standard) course requires:
+Year 12 English Standard course requires:

-- the close study of at least three types of prescribed text, one drawn from each of the following categories: prose fiction; drama; poetry; film, or multimedia - a wide range of additional related texts and textual forms communication.
+- the close study of at least three types of prescribed text, one drawn from each of the following categories: prose fiction; drama; poetry; film, or multimedia - a wide range of additional related texts and textual forms

-Further study: All HSC candidates must successfully complete a course of study in English, and 2 Units of English must be included in the 10 Units used in the calculation of the ATAR for entry to university.

-All English courses assist students to improve their skills in reading, writing and working texts, is an essential life skill.
+- Further study: All HSC candidates must successfully complete a course of study in English, and 2 Units of English must be included in the 10 Units used in the calculation of the ATAR for entry to university.
+All English courses assist students to improve their skills in reading, writing and communication. - Occupation: All occupations require competence in spoken and written English - Other ways: Confidence in your ability to express your ideas is and to understand the wide range of everyday or working texts, is an essential life skill.